COVID-19 Pandemic: 2020 California Snowbird Living

-2020 started our second winter in Palm Desert.
-We couldn't wait to return, but since we sold our MA house in January we got a late start.
-Dave arrived January 19th to open up the place and I arrived on Feb 2nd after we closed on the house and moved our stuff into the new condo in NH.
-Luckily before Dave left we completed about 75% of the move so the remaining 25% was left to me and the moving company.
+2020 marked the beginning of our second winter in Palm Desert.
+We were eager to go back, but since we sold our house in Massachusetts in January, our departure was delayed.
+Dave got there on January 19th to get the place ready, and I followed on February 2nd after we finalized the sale of the house and moved our belongings into the new condo in New Hampshire.
+Fortunately, before Dave left, we had completed about 75% of the move, leaving the remaining 25% to me and the moving company.

 Feb 2020: